 Kim, Blood Recipient

 “My donations are part of my crusade to help replace what was used to help Kim,” Bill explains.
-“I want to be sure that the next time something like this happens the blood will be there for someone else to use.”
+“Before Kim got sick, I always donated when I could.
+But now I don’t miss my appointments, I move everything else out of the way to make it a priority.
+It’s that important.
+I want to be sure that the next time something like this happens that blood will be there for someone else to use.”